Free now + $150 launch offer coming soon

 If you are self-managing in Australia, start with your biggest pain point.

-Choose Landlord Wise if you want guided landlord workflows, tenancy-law support, rent records, documents, maintenance, supported notices, and condition reports in one place, especially if you are managing in WA or want an Australian compliance-first tool.
+Choose Landlord Wise if you want guided landlord workflows, tenancy-law support, rent records, documents, maintenance, notice records, and condition reports in one Australian compliance-first tool.

 Choose RentBetter if you need help finding a tenant, listing the property, screening applicants, creating a lease, and collecting rent through a mature self-management platform.

-Choose RealRenta if your priority is rent payments, tenant portal access, advertising support, ledgers, and arrears automation.
+Choose RealRenta if your priority is rent payments, advertising support, ledgers, and arrears automation.

 Choose propkt if your main pain is tax time, depreciation, expenses, and accountant-ready reporting.